syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 Fires before getting a requested image from server.
+Also this event will be triggered when you have enabled thumbnail image compression option in FileExplorer.
-Also this event helps to customize the image compression size.
+Using this event, you can customize the image compression size.

 <table class="params">
 <thead>